telerik/maui-docs/controls/barcode/barcode-autochecksum.md

 # Auto-Check Sum

-By default, the RadBarcode control automatically adds a checksum at the end.
+By default, the Barcode control automatically adds a checksum at the end.

 To disable the auto-check sum functionality, set the `AutoCheckSum` property of its Symbology to `false`.